Spirik/GEM/README.md

   *Default*: `86`
   Offset from the left of the screen to the value of variable associated with the menu item (effectively the space left for the title of the menu item to be printed on screen).
 Default value is suitable for 128x64 screen with other parameters at their default values; 86 - recommended value for 128x64 screen.

+* **appearance** [*optional*]
+  *Type*: `GEMAppearance`
+  Object of type `GEMAppearance` that holds values of appearance settings that define how menu is rendered on screen.
+Essentially allows to pass appearance as a single object instead of specifying each option as a aseparate argument.

 ![GEM customization](https://github.com/Spirik/GEM/wiki/images/customization.gif)

 Calls to `GEM`, `GEM_u8g2` or `GEM_adafruit_gfx` constructors `GEM(glcd)`, `GEM_u8g2(u8g2)`, `GEM_adafruit_gfx(tft)` without specifying additional custom parameters are equivalent to the following calls: